YudaWang/SelfDriving/Traffic_Sign_Classifier_Report_Yuda_Wang/writeup_traffic_sign_Yuda_Wang.md

 * What are some of the important design choices and why were they chosen?
 For example, why might a convolution layer work well with this problem?
 How might a dropout layer help with creating a successful model?

 If a well known architecture was chosen:
 * What architecture was chosen?
+LeNet
 * Why did you believe it would be relevant to the traffic sign application?
+LeNet is optimized for number images so by some tweek we should make it work well for traffice sign images as well.
 * How does the final model's accuracy on the training, validation and test set provide evidence that the model is working well?
+Without any finetuning I can already achive validation accuracy of 90%.
+After adjusting some filters' sizes, 94% accuracy was achieved.

 ###Test a Model on New Images